Valahaar/psync/README.md

 Nevertheless, git does not deal well with large files (e.g., datasets) and requires pushing / pulling to the repository.
 `psync` is only intended to be used when moving code **and** data around, and it makes for a great addition for those who use git with 2FA (as it disables HTTPS access).

+Besides, don't forget to push your `.psync.yml` file to git!
+This way, replica info will always be up-to-date :)

 Q: `psync` keeps asking for my password!
-A: Please see Configuring remotes [TODO: link]
+A: Please see *Configuring remotes* below.

 ## Configuring remotes
 It is highly recommended configuring SSH remotes when using `psync`.
 For example, our `host_in_ssh_config` could be